 - To lay the foundations for future study

-Year 1 and Year 2 children have a regular 1 hour lesson of modern foreign language a week, which focuses on the basics in a fun and engaging way, in order to ensure progression and skills development.
+Year 2, 3 and Year 4 children are offered after school French lessons once a week, which focuses on the basics in a fun and engaging way, in order to ensure progression and skills development.

 All of our children are taught to know and understand how to:

 - Work in pairs and groups, and communicate in French